 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

-Flows on the Taylor are low but in line with historical averages for this time of year.
-At this point, we'd encourage you to focus on the section closest to the dam.
-That being said, with pre-run off in full swing and rising reservoir levels, we expect to see flows rise starting as soon as May.
+Flows on the Taylor are largely in line with historical averages for this time of year.
+At this flow, trout are more prone to spread out, but continue to favor the soft water.
 Trout here are often stubborn and selective given the high volume of angler traffic.
 This will be especially true for the next couple of months given increasingly mild weather.
 However, with a little stealth and finesse you should see decent results.
 Nymphing continues to be the most effective mode of fishing.
 However, surface action is really picking up with increased bug life.
 When nymphing, lead with a mysis shrimp, caddis larva or stonefly followed by one or more smaller imitative midge or baetis patterns.
 Eggs and worms have also been productive and we like to think of them as our slump buster patterns.
 Keep an eye on surface action and actively rising trout as hatch activity is improving and trout are looking up for midges and BWOs.
 As is always the case on tricky tailwaters like this, depth and presentation will trump all other factors.
 Keep a low profile when approaching the river using high water clarity to your advantage and making sure to sight fish when possible.

 The Taylor River is the largest tributary to the Upper Gunnison River and originates in the high country of northeast Gunnison county near the continental divide.
 From the headwaters, the Taylor River flows southeast to Taylor Park Reservoir before turning southwest, through Taylor Canyon, for about 26 miles toward Almont where it meets the East River.
 Below the Taylor Park Dam, is one of Colorado’s most prized tailwaters and is home to some beefy rainbow, cutthroat, cutbow and brown trout.
 While there is some incredible fishing near the headwaters, above the dam, this report will emphasize the tailwater section and to a lesser extent the subsequent 26 mile stretch through the canyon.
 Below the dam, you’ll find some deeper runs, slow pools and pocket water.
 Whereas, further south, water velocity picks up making the pockets and faster riffles more attractive holding places for trout.
 The Taylor is a must for every angler as it offers some incredible landscape and fishing.
 That being said, this tailwater see’s its fair share of angler pressure, so come prepared for crowds.